marc-mccarthy/sql-join-challenge/README.md

 ## Entity Relationship Diagram (ERD)

-See a diagram of the available entities and their relationships. https://docs.google.com/drawings/d/1eA7JJtCVDL0K45aVzbxIUrgWXHoKY5vv1jAhssC2c1A/edit
+See this [Joins Practice ERD](https://docs.google.com/drawings/d/1eA7JJtCVDL0K45aVzbxIUrgWXHoKY5vv1jAhssC2c1A/edit) diagram of the available entities and their relationships.

 NOTE: Remember that a many-to-many relationship requires a join table, so the entities in the diagram may be missing some actual tables.
 Explore the tables in your database.